olivierstam4/PAOmniNet/README.md

 Olivier J.M.
 Stam, Kalloor Joseph Francis* and Navchetan Awasthi* "PA OmniNet: A Retraining-Free, Generalizable Deep Learning Framework for Robust Photoacoustic Image Reconstruction” Available at SSRN: https://ssrn.com/abstract=5158042 or http://dx.doi.org/10.2139/ssrn.5158042

+Please cite this if you find these codes helpful in your work.

 * Authors contributed equally